Factbox: Major shooting incidents in the United States

-WASHINGTON (Reuters) - The shooting at a U.S. Navy facility in Washington on Monday was the latest incident of deadly gun violence in the United States.
+(Reuters) - The deadly school shooting at a Connecticut elementary school on Friday was the latest shooting crime in the United States this year.
 Below are some of the worst such incidents in recent years:

 April 1999 - Two heavily armed teenagers go on a rampage at Columbine High School in Littleton, Colorado, shooting 13 students and staff before taking their own lives.